Do I have to be a University of Sydney student to join the club?

 If you are a paid-up member of the club and SUSF, and the trip is an advertised club event, you are insured under the university’s personal injury policy.
 This will cover some of the costs of treatment and therapy.

-There is no experience requirement to join the club.
+There are no experience requirements to join the club.
 We run trips for beginners through to advance levels.